-Vertebrate Animals and/or Human Subjects: If vertebrate animals and/or human subjects are included in the proposed research, certification of the approval by the institutional IACUC and/or IRB, as appropriate, will be required before funding can occur.
-Duration: Is the stated duration appropriate for the proposed work?
+Vertebrate Animals and/or Human Subjects: If vertebrate animals and/or human subjects are included in the proposed research, certification of approval by the institutional IACUC and/or IRB, as appropriate, will be required before funding can occur.

+Budget and Duration: Is the stated budget and duration appropriate for the proposed work?

-9. SUBMISSION GUIDELINES
+10. SUBMISSION GUIDELINES

-9.1.
+10.1.
 Institutional Limit

 Because a large number of submissions is anticipated, and to ensure timely and high-quality review of the most innovative and cutting-edge research with the greatest potential for advancement of cancer research, CPRIT is imposing a limit on the number of High-Impact/High-Risk Research Award applications that may be submitted by an institution during this review cycle.
 The limit on the number of applications may seem restrictive, but experience indicates that truly innovative ideas that are appropriate for this award mechanism are uncommon.
-CPRIT expects the institutions to initiate an internal review process as soon as possible and only authorize submission of the appropriate number of applications that have been judged rigorously to be responsive to this RFA.
-Institutional caps (which need not be fully used) are as follows: University of Texas M. D. Anderson Cancer Center, 14; Baylor College of Medicine, 10; University of Texas Southwestern Medical Center, 7; University of Texas Health Science Center at Houston, 5; University of Texas Medical Branch, 4; Texas A&M University, 3; Texas A&M University Health Sciences Center, 3; all others, 2 each.
+CPRIT expects institutions to initiate an internal review process as soon as possible and only authorize submission of the appropriate number of applications that have been judged rigorously to be responsive to this RFA.
+Institutional caps (which need not be fully used) are as follows: University of Texas M. D. Anderson Cancer Center, 10; Baylor College of Medicine, 10; University of Texas Southwestern Medical Center, 10; University of Texas Health Science Center at San Antonio, 5; University of Texas Medical Branch, 5; Texas A&M University, 5; Texas A&M University Health Sciences Center (combined campuses), 5; all others, 2 each.

-9.2.
-Online Registration
+10.2.
+Online Application Receipt System

 Applications will be accepted beginning at 7 a.m.
-Central Time on May 10, 2010 and must be submitted via the CPRIT Application Receipt System (https://CPRITGrants.org).
+Central Time on April 15, 2011 and must be submitted via the CPRIT Application Receipt System (https://CPRITGrants.org).
 Only applications submitted at this portal will be considered eligible for evaluation.
-All applicants must register a user name to start and submit an application.
+The PI must create a user account in the system to start and submit an application.
+The Co-PI, if applicable, must also create a user account to participate on the application.
 Submission of an application is considered an acceptance of the terms and conditions of the RFA.

-9.2.1.
-Application Submission Deadline
+10.3.
+Submission Deadline

 All applications must be submitted by 3 p.m.
-Central Time on June 10, 2010.
+Central Time on May 31, 2011.

-9.2.2.
+10.4.
 Application Components

-Applicants are advised to follow all instructions to ensure accurate and complete submission of the online application.
+Applicants are advised to follow all instructions to ensure accurate and complete submission of all components of the application.
+Submissions that are missing one or more components or do not meet the eligibility requirements listed in Section 7 will be administratively withdrawn without review.